bonhamdaniel/c-plus-plus-basics/nested-classes/README.md

 - Execution: NestedClasses.exe
 - Notes: No user input is necessary, everything for this program is hardcoded
 - Classes:
 	- Hen - contains a display() function, a constructor, and a destructor.
 Also contains a nested class called Nest
 	- Nest - contains a display() function, a constructor, and a destructor.
 Also contains a nested class called Egg
 	- Egg - contains a display() function, a constructor, and a destructor.
 - Variables:
 	- hen - Hen* - used to store a pointer to a dynamically created Hen object
 	- nest - Hen::Nest* - used to store a pointer to a dynamically created Nest object
 	- egg - Hen::Nest::Egg* - used to store a pointer to a dynamically created Egg object

 Test Plan
 - Normal Case 1:
-    Runs program as constituted, without any alterations Should display output as required in program specification
+	- Runs program as constituted, without any alterations
+	- Should display output as required in program specification
-		> Inside Hen constructor.
+		- > Inside Hen constructor.
-		> Inside Nest constructor.
+		- > Inside Nest constructor.
-		> Inside Egg constructor.
+		- > Inside Egg constructor.
-		> Displaying instance of Hen class.
+		- > Displaying instance of Hen class.
-		> Displaying instance of Nest class.
+		- > Displaying instance of Nest class.
-		> Displaying instance of Egg class.
+		- > Displaying instance of Egg class.
-		> Inside Hen deconstructor.
+		- > Inside Hen deconstructor.
-		> Inside Nest deconstructor.
+		- > Inside Nest deconstructor.
-		> Inside Egg deconstructor.
+		- > Inside Egg deconstructor.

 **All output as expected

 ***As this program is completely hardcoded, there is no user input at all, there are no further cases to test.
 The above demonstrates that the program works as required.
-I saw a discussion in the course forums which stated for this type of programs simply running the normal case was adequate.

 Discussion:
-		As this is an introductory assignment, much of the C++ functionality to write an elegant program, with adequate error-handling, has not yet been introduced.
+		As this is an introductory program, much of the C++ functionality to write an elegant program, with adequate error-handling, has not yet been introduced.
 As such, this program is completely hard-coded and does not contain error-handling capabilities.